dell/csi-unity/README.md

 *Before you begin*
  * You must have the downloaded files, including the Helm chart from the source [git repository](https://github.com/dell/csi-unity), ready for this procedure.
- * In the top-level helm directory, there should be two shell scripts, *install.unity* and *uninstall.unity*.
+ * In the top-level dell-csi-helm-installer directory, there should be two scripts, *csi-install.sh* and *csi-uninstall.sh*.
 These scripts handle some of the pre and post operations that cannot be performed in the helm chart, such as creating Custom Resource Definitions (CRDs), if needed.
  * Make sure "unity" namespace exists in kubernetes cluster.
 Use `kubectl create namespace unity` command to create the namespace, if the namespace is not present.